jakeedom21/Online_Checkers/docs/DesignDoc.md

 username "SuperDuperJim" (without the quotation marks) and hits submit button.
 His username is verified, and he got redirected back to home page with a list of users to start a game with.

 ![GetGameRoute Sequence Diagram](UI_GameRoute_sequenceDiagram.png)

+Also Jim, whose username is "NoChillJim" is on the home page after signed in.
+He picks a player named "SuperLameJim" to start a game with, so he clicks on the "Start a game with SuperLameJim" button.
+User SuperLameJim is not in a game with anyone at this point so both NoChillJim and SuperLameJim gets redirected to game page.
+The view NoChillJim gets is with 12 red pieces at the bottom, and the view SuperLameJim gets is with 12 white pieces at the bottom.
+They are given the same board.

 ### Application Tier
 The application tier of the project handles all the move, validation, and player storage.
 The application diagram above